talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

 overflow).
 And so I learned that ember clients are fine for NodeJS, but not for the browser.

 Ok, I still needed a suitable http4s backend for my refactor.
-At the corner of http4s documentation page there are some "related projects".
+At the corner of http4s documentation page there are some *related projects*.
 One of them - [http4s-dom](https://http4s.github.io/http4s-dom/) - looked very promissing...

 <div class="aside">
   <img src="/img/http4s-dom.png" alt="http4s-dom" />
   <figcaption>Fig.1 - http4s-dom documentation snipet</figcaption>
 </div>

-...until I read dreadind words "backed by fetch"...
+...until I read the dreadind words "backed by fetch"...
 No, *fetch* again!
-What if I ran into a CORS issue once more?
+What if I ran into the CORS issue once more?
 I had to try it.
 I already had all TDD tests waiting for the code.

 Changing from ember to the *fetch* client was super simple.
-Apart from building the client itself, which ember "wraps" in a [Cats Effect Resource](https://typelevel.org/cats-effect/docs/std/resource), the REST API calls used the very same interfaces, as expected from a very well designed library such as http4s.
+Apart from building the client itself, which ember "wraps" in a [Cats Effect Resource](https://typelevel.org/cats-effect/docs/std/resource) typeclass, the REST API calls used the very same interfaces, as expected from a very well designed library such as http4s.
+But... as soon as I tried to compile it all without dependency **http4s-ember-client** and with new dependency **http4s-dom** I got a **binary incompatibility**!: